 “Several people have accused me of having an affair with Mark.
 I have been told that this will be mentioned in my performance appraisal, but not his.
 We aren't having an affair, but regardless, if we were, the response should be the same.
 Otherwise, it smacks of discrimination on the basis of gender.”

 That should snap your boss into action, but if it doesn't, you escalate it.
-When you escalate, it should be in writing with the following subject line: “Official complaint of gender discrimination.”
-The reason for that is that it leaves the company with no way to pretend you haven't complained about what you believe is illegal behavior.
+When you escalate your complaint, put it in writing with the following subject line: “Official complaint of gender discrimination.”
+The reason for this is that it leaves the company with no way to pretend you haven't complained about what you believe is illegal behavior.

-Now, what do you do with your coworkers?
-I suspect your relationship with your other coworkers has not been great.
+The next logical question is what should you do about your coworkers and their speculation.
+Your relationship with your other coworkers has probably not been great.
 People don't generally accuse their friends of bad behavior at work.

 Is it possible that you've categorized these people as “not my type,” the same way you think they've categorized you?
 Focus on building positive relationships with the others at the office and you may find that the gossip problem resolves itself.

-Now, one last thing.
-People say you're pretty and noticed when you walk into the room.
+Now, one last issue.
+People say that you're pretty and are noticed when you walk into the room.
 As long as you are dressed appropriately for the business, that's a compliment.
 If you're not dressed appropriately, that's a nice way of indicating that you should change your wardrobe.